apm5587/apm5587.github.io/research.md

 <img src="../assets/img/research/sedfit_10388.png"
-     width="300", class="center"  />
+     width="300" class="center"  />

 <img src="../assets/img/research/cornerplot_10388.png"
-     width="300", class="center" />
+     width="300" class="center" />

-My goal was to uncover exactly how these galaxy properties relate to the strength of Ly$\alpha$ emission, knowledge that could be invaluable for measuring the amount of neutral hydrogen in the epoch of reionization.
+My goal was to uncover exactly how these galaxy properties relate to the strength of &alpha; emission, knowledge that could be invaluable for measuring the amount of neutral hydrogen in the epoch of reionization.